 Comfortable walking shoes and/or boots

 A pair of comfortable walking shoes are a must for Vienna.
-You will be walking a lot – from city centres, markets, to palaces and gardens.
+You will be walking a lot – from city centres, and markets, to palaces and gardens.
 Take the Schonbrunn Palace for example.
 It is a UNESCO World Heritage Site and has multiple spots, and a beautiful garden with fountains – so you will need walking shoes.

 You will also find a lot of cobblestone lanes in the old town area of the Imperial City, whilst exploring the Hofburg Palace and museums.

 Hiking boots are a good option.
-Opt for one color (black or white) to pair it with your pants and dresses.
+Opt for one color (black or white) to pair with your pants and dresses.
 If you must carry an extra pair, then you can add wedge heels or lightweight sneakers. (my favorite in white)